getbubblenow/bubble/docs/packer.md

 your Bubble launcher will detect that the image is in the process of being built, and wait until it is ready before trying to use it.

+In some cases the Bubble you were launching may time-out while packer images are building.
+When this happens, the packer images will continue being built, just wait until they are done before re-launching your Bubble.

 ## Image Validity
 The packer images are tied to a specific Bubble version.
 As long as the Bubble API launcher can find packer images that match its own version, it will be able to launch Bubbles.